fx-giant/giant-documentations/visual/target_visuals.md

 ## Use Case for Cylinder Gauge
 ### Tracking Kickstarter's Project Fund
 A dataset is generated using Mockaroo.
 Download sample data [here](./sample-data/target-visuals/kickstarter.csv).
-<br/>Provided within the dataset are the necessary fields needed to generate the radial gauge.
+<br/>Provided within the dataset are the necessary fields needed to generate the cylinder gauge.

 |Bindings|Select|
 |---|---|